Montenegrin alphabet: Latin alphabet

-Montenegrin Latin is based on Gaj's Latin alphabet, with the addition of the two letters Ś and Ź, to replace the pairs SJ and ZJ (so anachronistically considered as digraphs).
-These parallel the two letters of the Montenegrin Cyrillic alphabet not found in Serbian, С́ and З́, and could also be represented in the original alphabets as sj and zj, and сj and зj, respectively.
+Montenegrin Latin is based on Gaj's Latin alphabet, with the addition of the two letters Ś and Ź, to replace the digraphs SJ and ZJ (and so anachronistically referred to as digraphs).
 Because these two glyphs already exist in the Polish alphabet, but must be created in Cyrillic by using combining characters, it provides an additional incentive to prefer Latin over Cyrillic.

-It also uses some Latin extended letters, composed with a basic Latin letter and one of two combining accents (the acute accent or caron, over C, S, and Z), and a supplementary base consonant Đ: they are needed to note additional phonetic distinctions (notably to preserve the distinctions that are present in the Cyrillic script with which the Montenegrin language has also long been written, when it was still unified in the former Yugoslavia within the written Serbo-Croatian language).
+The alphabet uses other accented Latin letters, composed with a basic Latin letter and one of two combining accents (the acute accent or caron, over C, S, and Z), and a supplementary base consonant Đ.

 Digraphs

-The alphabet also includes some digraphs built from the previous characters (that are considered as single letters for collation purpose): Dž, Nj, and Lj.
+The alphabet also includes some digraphs that are considered as single letters for collation purpose: Dž, Nj, and Lj.